Struct glib::ThreadPool

 pub fn set_max_threads(&self, max_threads: Option<u32>) -> Result<(), Error>

-Sets the maximal allowed number of threads for self
+Sets the maximal allowed number of threads for self.

 A value of -1 means that the maximal number of threads

-is an exclusive thread pool, setting
+is unlimited.
+If self is an exclusive thread pool, setting

 the maximal number of threads to -1 is not allowed.

-It is effectively frozen until max_threads
+It is effectively frozen until max_threads is set to a non-zero

 value again.

-][Self::new()].
+[new()][Self::new()].
 Instead the maximal number of threads only

-has effect for the allocation of new threads in push()
+has effect for the allocation of new threads in push().

 A new thread is allocated, whenever the number of currently

-is smaller than the maximal number.
+running threads in self is smaller than the maximal number.

-to ignore errors, or non-None
+error can be None to ignore errors, or non-None to report

 errors.
 An error can only occur when a new thread couldn’t be